Bullying Information for Parents and Students

 New Anti-Bullying Procedures for Primary and Post-Primary schools were published in September 2013.
 These procedures apply to all recognised primary and post-primary schools and to centres for education (as defined in the Education Act 1998) which are attended by pupils under the age of 18 years.

 School authorities and school personnel are required to adhere to these procedures in dealing with allegations and incidents of bullying.

 For more information see Anti-Bullying Procedures in Schools

 Where can I get information about bullying in schools?

-There are a number of bodies/groups that provide information and assistance in the area of bullying including the Anti-Bullying Centre at Trinity College Dublin or the National Parents Council.
+The Anti-Bullying Procedures set out the requirements on schools in relation to preventing and dealing with bullying behaviour.
+There are also a number of bodies/groups that provide information and assistance in the area of bullying including the Anti-Bullying Centre at Dublin City University or the National Parents Council.